rolandwalker/persistent-soft/README.markdown

 persistent-soft
 ---------------

-This is a (trivial) wrapper around pcache.el, providing "soft" fetch and store routines which never throw an error, but instead return nil on failure.
+This is a wrapper around [pcache.el](http://github.com/sigma/pcache), providing "soft" fetch and store routines which never throw an error, but instead return nil on failure.

 There is no end-user interface for this library.
 It is only useful from other Lisp code.

-The following functions are provided
+The following functions are provided:

 	persistent-soft-store
 	persistent-soft-fetch